 Capt.
 Rick Davidson (firstname.lastname@example.org), Editor

-Here are some reports from our excellent guides:
+Here are some reports and photos from our excellent guides:

 Captain Steve Rassel http://www.lastcastras.com 352-359-5902